-(b) Disclosure form.
-All applications must be made on forms prescribed by and available from the Texas Department of Human Services (DHS).
-Each application must be completed in accordance with DHS instructions, signed, and notarized.
-Any changes to the information on an initial, change of ownership, or renewal application must be reported to DHS within 30 calendar days from the effective date of the change.
-Changes include, but are not limited to:
+(b) All applications must be made on forms prescribed by and available from HHSC through the online portal .
+Each application must be completed in accordance with HHSC instructions.
+Any changes to the information on an initial, change of ownership, or renewal application must be reported to HHSC within 30 calendar days from the effective date of the change.
+Changes include :

-(1) persons with an ownership or control interest, as defined in 42 Code of Federal Regulations §455.101;
+(1) persons with an ownership or control interest, as defined in 42 CFR §455.101 (relating to Definitions) ;

 (2) officers, directors, agents, or managing employees;